Zafuan Azeman: Uthai Thani

 In January 2023, Zafuan joined Uthai Thani in the Thai League 2.

 On 15 January 2023, Zafuan made his Thai League 2 debut by coming off the bench in Uthai Thani's 1–1 draw against Chiangmai United F.C.
 He got subbed in 79th minutes replacing Kittisak Phutchan.
 On 27 May 2023, Uthai Thani won the Final Thai League 2 Playoff in a 5-2 aggregate against Customs United.
 Uthai Thani successfully promoted to the 2023–24 Thai League 1.

 Perlis United

 On 2 June 2023, a Malaysia M3 League side Perlis United signed Zafuan Azeman when the Malaysia League 2nd transfer window opened.
 He left Uthai Thani after the club got promoted to Thai League 1.

 Uthai Thani

-In January 2024, Zaquan Azeman signed back with Uthai Thani that currently playing in Thai League 1.
+In January 2024, Zafuan Azeman signed back with Uthai Thani that currently playing in Thai League 1.
 He joined the team after confirming that he is a Malaysia-Thailand mix blood player and able to qualify to join the first division.

+Pattani

+In December 2024, Zafuan Azeman signed for Thai League 3 club Pattani from Uthai Thani on free transfer.

+Personal life

+In 2025, Zafuan Azeman announced that he will stop playing professional and retired from football after the 2024/25 season after leaving Pattani.

+He now retired and want to focus on his new business in F&B as he opened his own cafe "Kafe Tenang" located in Kangar, Perlis.